Sunday, 19 July 2026 · Times shown in Paris · Updated

 France offers free-to-air sports coverage through several public and commercial broadcasters, giving fans access to major events without a paid subscription.

-Today, 12 live sports matches are available to watch for free in France.
+Today, 1 live sports match is available to watch for free in France.

-Free broadcasters available in France today include M6 and TF1.
+Free broadcasters available in France today include TF1 and M6.

 Today's free coverage spans 1 sport, including Football.

 France protects major sporting events through a national interest decree that keeps the FIFA World Cup, the UEFA Euros, the Tour de France, Roland-Garros finals and the Six Nations on free TV.
-TF1, France Tรฉlรฉvisions and M6 share these rights, while L'รquipe TV provides daily free coverage of football, rugby, basketball and motorsport.
+TF1, France Télévisions and M6 share these rights, while L'Équipe TV provides daily free coverage of football, rugby, basketball and motorsport.

 All match times on this page are shown in UTC.
 Convert to your local France time zone for accurate kick-off and tip-off planning.
 We update this page hourly as broadcasters confirm their line-ups.